 Some manufacturers use plant extracts or vegetable broths as substitutes for nitrite additives.
 This is not a real alternative since these products naturally contain nitrates which, under the action of bacteria, are converted into nitrites.
 These “no nitrite added” products therefore contain hidden nitrates and nitrites.

 Control nitrate levels in water and soil

 Not only are nitrates naturally found in the environment; certain human activities actually increase their levels in water resources and soil.

 To reduce exposure to nitrates in drinking water, and also via the consumption of fruit and vegetables, the Agency underlines the importance of continuing to optimise certain practices, such as the spreading of fertilisers and livestock manure, by best adapting them to the needs of crops.
 This reduction should also occur in water supply facilities where the quality limit for nitrates has been exceeded.
-A specific opinion on this topic will soon be issued by the Agency.

 Consume less than 150g of delicatessen meat per week

 To limit their exposure to nitrates and nitrites, ANSES also reminds consumers to:

 - limit their intake of delicatessen meat to 150g per week;